Introduction

 Research grants involve money that goes towards supporting a specific research project.
 Some specialized research grants may also be used to cover the cost of training and educational activities, tuition, and conference travel/lodging.
 There are many types of grants, including: 1) foundation grants, which are offered by privately run organizations or non-profit organizations; 2) non-governmental organization grants, which are offered by other non-profit entities operating separately from the government, such as the World Health Organization; and 2) governmental organization grants, which are offered by federal (civilian or military), state, or local government program.
 One such federal grant program is the National Institutes of Health (NIH for short), and within this there are many different grant subtypes that differ by research focus or career stage.

-N2N launched its first Neuropsych Starter Pack Giveaway, with prizes including sponsored memberships to the American Academy of Clinical Neuropsychology (AACN) and a selection of books to help you on your path to becoming a neuropsychologist.
-Applicants were asked to us their reason(s) for wanting to learn more about neuropsychology and to share their interest with us through a medium that felt authentic to them and/or showcased their personal strengths.
+N2N offers a yearly Neuropsych Starter Pack Giveaway, with prizes including sponsored memberships to the American Academy of Clinical Neuropsychology (AACN) and a selection of books to help you on your path to becoming a neuropsychologist.
+Applicants are asked to tell us their reason(s) for wanting to learn more about neuropsychology and to share their interest with us through a medium that felt authentic to them and/or showcased their personal strengths.
 Come back each year for additional giveaways!

-N2N partnered with the American Academy of Clinical Neuropsychology to award scholarships for undergraduate students and post-baccs applying to Clinical/Counseling Psychology doctoral programs.
-These scholarships were specifically for underrepresented students with financial need.
-Come back each fall for additional Grad School Application Scholarships!
+N2N partners each year with the American Academy of Clinical Neuropsychology to award scholarships for undergraduate students and post-baccs applying to Clinical/Counseling Psychology doctoral programs who plan to study neuropsychology.
+These scholarships typically open in the early fall.
+Stay tuned for the next scholarship cycle!

 Skip to content